 Your life does not have to be a blueprint or script that is a carbon copy of someone else’s.
 You don’t have to pay attention to what is the trend in the most popular success magazine.
 People are out here living successful lives that no one could have imagined just a decade ago.

 Success stories in areas and industries people claimed were a waste of time and lives.

-Everytime you were told to turn of that video game because you were playing for 2 hours on a weekend… someone else on the other side of the globe was getting better at that game.
+Every time you were told to turn off that video game because you were playing for 2 hours on a weekend… someone else on the other side of the globe was getting better at that game.
 That person eventually went on to be an e-sports athlete… earning more money than what most of your closest friends earn today.

 That person who didn’t graduate with “flying colors” on their Culinary Arts degree started a youtube channel where she earns so much in ad revenue making all sorts of personalized dishes in their home kitchen.

 I’m very careful about associating with people that feel the need to tell me the best use of my time with the skills I worked on my own to develop.

 Because frankly, most people who hardly spend time trying to improve on a skill… can’t reasonably expect to understand the depth of that skill or industry.